devbisme/skidl/docs/index.md

 bus.extend(5, Pin(), Net()) # Extend bus with another 5-bit bus, a pin, and a net.
 ```

-The final object you can create is a `Pin`.
-You'll probably never do this
+And finally, you can create a `Pin` object although you'll probably never do this
-(except in interactive sessions), and it's probably a mistake if
-you ever do do it, but here's how to do it:
+unless you're building a `Part` object from scratch:

 ```terminal
 >>> p = Pin(num=1, name='my_pin', func=Pin.TRISTATE)